Even today, gay boys and men grow up facing the dual challenge of cultural homophobia and its byproduct: internalized homophobia.

 The impact on gay men

-The negative light in which we as a group have been regarded, together with the emotional repression demanded of us, puts great strain on the mental health of gay boys and men.
+The negative light in which we as a group are regarded and the emotional repression demanded of us places significant strain upon our mental health.

 Given we naturally tend towards empathy and expressiveness, I would argue this strain is greater than that faced by heterosexual men.